Navigation

 3. Load More Button

-• The primary trigger for loading additional content.
+• Primary trigger for loading additional content

 4. Loading Indicator (Optional)